uz0/llm/docs/01_prompt.md

 #### What human knows but didn't share:
 - Which login?
 (Admin login?
 User login?
 OAuth login?)
 - What error message appears?
-- What file contains the login code?
+- Which file contains the login code?
-- What "not working" means (crash? wrong redirect? blank page?)
+- What does "not working" mean (crash? wrong redirect? blank page?)
 - What framework/language (React?
 Vue?
 Plain JS?)

 #### Why bad: